kyb3r/dhooks/README.md

 </div>
 <br>
 <div align="center">
-    This <strong>simple</strong> library enables you to easily interact with discord webhooks, allowing you to easily format discord messages as well as retrieve webook information, modify and delete webhooks.
+    This <strong>simple</strong> library enables you to easily interact with discord webhooks, allowing you to easily format discord messages, retrieve webhook information, modify and delete webhooks.
 Asynchronous usage is also supported.
 </div>